huntdatacenter/docs/docs/governance/certificates.md

 # Certificates

+**HUNT Cloud comply with two international managemenet systems, one for quality management (ISO 9001) and one for information security (ISO 27001).**

-This page list our third-party verified certificates.
-For each certificate, an independent auditor examines our management, infrastructure, services and operations.
+This page list our third-party verified certificates for these systems.
+For each certificate, an independent auditor examines our governance, management, infrastructure, services and operations.

 ## ISO 9001